 - "Scrambling" information sent across a network (or the Internet) - Example: - Original message: MARY HAD A LITTLE LAMB - Encrypted message: LZQX GZC Z KHSSKD KZLA - The sending computer encrypts the information - The encrypted information is sent along the network/Internet - The receiving computer decrypts the information

 Why Bother With Encryption?

 - I "trust" the website that I am dealing with! - Keep in mind how the Internet is set up:

-Good encryption (128 bit) means that the administrators of the intermediate computers cannot view the information (if the encryption is good)
+• Strong encryption means that the administrators of the intermediate computers cannot view the information